lindsayaldous/a3web/README.md

 ### Misc Tasks Before Final Submission:
 - [ ] Check for spelling errors and consistency in content
-- [ ] Check for relative paths - absolute URLS only allowed for external assets or links - Lindsay
+- [X] Check for relative paths - absolute URLS only allowed for external assets or links - Lindsay
 - [X] Check for duplicated IDs on a single HTML page
 - [ ] Check for sufficient comments across all pages - name of author, explaining each section, any references used for inspiration, details of what code section does
 - [ ] Check for code consistency (particularly with CSS) - Sneha
 - [X] Check that there are no < style > tags
 - [ ] Check that every image has alt text attribute
 - [X] Run each page through the HTML/CSS error checker
-- [X] Download archived versions of files for safekeeping and clean up repository for submission
+- [X] Download archived versions of files for safekeeping and clean up repository for submission - Lindsay
 - [ ] Ensure each group member is hosting a copy of the final website on their repository

 ## Deadlines: